 - In a future article, I will be exploring the measurement aspect of consulting-related businesses.

-In general, my rule is that good clients are hard to find, and I want to work with clients that “get it.”
-If I do my job in due diligence, most “billable” questions can be alleviated.
+In general, good clients are hard to find.
+I want to work with clients that “get it.”
+If I do my due diligence, many “billable” questions can be alleviated.

 How Are You Being Paid?